 - I received a wonderful accolade from Columbia University recently, being given the award of Schaefer Research Scholar.
 This will foster collaborative links between Columbia University and my research team in Newcastle, particularly with regard to developing novel optogenetic solutions to research and treat epilepsy, in both animal models and humans.

-- Hannah Alfonsa worked on the chloride regulation story (above) and have moved on to Oxford where she has just been given a prestigious Junior Research Fellowship at St.John's College (my alma mater - proud of you Hannah!).
+- Hannah Alfonsa worked on the chloride regulation story (above) and moved on to Oxford.
+Last year she was given a prestigious Junior Research Fellowship at St.John's College (my alma mater!), and she followed this up this year, with a Sir Henry Dale Postdoctoral Fellowship (Wellcome Trust).
+We're proud of you, Hannah!

 - Ed Merricks defended his thesis in January, and has now moved on to doing a postdoc at one of America's Ivy League, Columbia University, with my long-term collaborator, Cathy Schevon.

 - Parto Yazdani was awarded her thesis in January.
 Her main findings were published earlier this year in Physiological Reports, describing how a simple visual test may shed light into subtle differences in brain function in people with different types of epilepsy. (http://physreports.physiology.org/content/5/5/e13079.long)

 - And finally, Chris Papasavvas defended in January and has just been awarded his thesis.
 He has taken up a postdoctoral position, continuing to investigate cortical interneuron function with Leon Lagnado, at Sussex University.
 Well done all!